-RCP at North Sunnyside Avenue between Street A and Street B. Additionally, two proposed 18-inch RCP lateral connections will be added at the southern end of the Plan area.
+and reconstructed under the realigned extension of North Sunnyside Avenue and will connect with a proposed 36-inch RCP at North Sunnyside Avenue between Street A and Street B. Additionally, two proposed 18-inch RCP lateral connections will be added at the southern end of the Plan area.
 The proposed network will run north to south.
-Two on-site catch basins are proposed to capture runoff generated from approximately 4.8 acres of the Plan area (Drainage Area 5A in Figure 4-6).
-Additionally, two offsite catch basins located just north of the Plan area boundary will capture offsite flows before runoff enters the Plan area via the North Sunnyside Avenue extension.
-The western storm drain network ties in with an existing 36-inch storm drain in North Sunnyside Avenue at the southwest side of the Plan area and ultimately conveys runoff to Arcadia Wash
+Two on-site catch basins are proposed to capture runoff generated from approximately 5.3 acres of the Plan area (Drainage Area 5A in Figure 4-6a).
+In addition, just north of the Plan area boundary, two offsite catch basins will capture offsite flows before runoff enters the Plan area via the North Sunnvside Avenue extension.
+The western storm drain network ties in with an existing 36-inch storm drain in North Sunnvside Avenue at the southwest side of the Plan area and ultimately conveys runoff to Arcadia Wash.

 The second storm drain network is located on the eastern portion of the Plan area.
-The network is made up of 18-inch and 24-inch RCPs and has a contributing area of approximately 9.2 acres (Drainage Area B2 in Figure 4-6).
-Streets A, B, and C each have two catch basins, which capture and convey surface runoff to the east via proposed 18-inch RCPs to a proposed 24inch RCP under the future extension of Carter Avenue.
-This 24-inch storm drain runs north to south along the majority of the proposed extension of Carter Avenue and also conveys surface runoff captured by two catch basins located offsite at the north end of the future Carter Avenue extension just north of the Plan area boundary.
+The network is made up of 18-inch and 24-inch RCPs and has a contributing area of approximately 8.6 acres (Drainage Area B2 in Figure 4-6a).
+Streets A, B, and C each have two catch basins. which capture and convey surface runoff to the east via proposed 18-inch RCPs to a proposed 24inch RCP under the future extension of Carter Avenue.
+This 24-inch storm drain runs north to south along the majority of the proposed extension of Carter Avenue and also conveys surface runoff captured by two catch basins located offsite on the existing Retreat Center parcels at the north end of the future Carter Avenue extension iust north of the Plan area boundary.
 The eastern storm drain network also includes a proposed 24-inch RCP located in the southeastern portion of the Plan area.
 This 24-inch storm drain run east to west to convey surface runoff from two proposed catch basins located on either side of the south end of the Carter Avenue extension.
-Both proposed 24-inch RCPs in the eastern storm drain network discharge to a proposed underground retention storage gallery in the southern portion of the Plan area.
+Both proposed 24-inch RCPs in the eastern storm drain network discharge to a proposed underground retention storage gallery in the southern portion of the Plan area shown on Figure 4-6b.